 - Fecal microbial transplantation (FMT).
 FMT is used to treat recurrent pseudomembranous colitis.
 You'll receive healthy, cleaned stool in a capsule, nasogastrically or inserted into your colon.

 Some research suggests that concentrated supplements of good bacteria and yeasts (probiotics) can help prevent C. difficile infection, but more studies are needed for their use in treating recurrences.
 They are safe to use and available in capsule or liquid form without a prescription.

 To cope with the diarrhea and dehydration that can occur with pseudomembranous colitis, try to:

 - Drink plenty of fluids.
 Water is best, but fluids with added sodium and potassium (electrolytes) also may be beneficial.
+Examples include sports drinks (Gatorade, Powerade, others), oral rehydration solutions (Pedialyte, Ceralyte, others), noncaffeinated soft drinks, broths and fruit juices.
 Avoid beverages that are high in sugar or contain alcohol or caffeine, such as coffee, tea and colas, which can aggravate your symptoms.

 - Avoid irritating foods.
 Stay away from spicy, fatty or fried foods, and any other foods that make your symptoms worse.

 Your primary care doctor can usually treat pseudomembranous colitis.
 Based on your signs and symptoms, you may be referred to a specialist in digestive diseases (gastroenterologist).
 If your signs and symptoms are particularly severe, you may be told to seek emergency treatment.

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do